Crikey! The Westland Whirlwind. Its development and production.

 One thing to stress is that the Whirlwind was not used as a fighter-bomber straight away.
 It spent the first part of its operational life as an interceptor (not very successfully) and for patrols over convoys.
 Then it was used for bomber escort and strafing attacks on targets, within reach of its range, in France and Belgium; in this role, its limited supply of ammunition was a distinct disadvantage.
 Some of the Whirlwind pilots expressed suspicions that many of the aircraft targets they were attacking on German airfields were fake decoys.
 One aspect of the Whirlwind's career that is neglected is its use to attack small distilleries in France; these were using apples and sugar beet to produce ethanol for use as a fuel by the Germans.
 Whirlwinds only used their cannons for these attacks, rather than bombs, to try to avoid casualties to French civilians.
-The first "Whirlibomber" operation did not take place until 7th September 1942.
+The first "Whirlibomber" operation did not take place until 7th September 1942, some 8 months after the last production Whirlwind had been produced.
 After that, the Whirlwind came into its own with attacks on ships in the English Channel and on targets in France and Belgium.
 The bombs carried were usually two 250 lb (113 Kg), one under each wing.
 The Whirlwind was also capable of carrying larger 500 lb (227 Kg) bombs instead.
 The heavier bombs were rarely used because at the low levels the Whirlwinds delivered their attacks, there were fears that the blast from the larger bombs would damage the attacking aircraft.
 The final Whirlwind combat missions were flown in November 1943.

 Some web articles suggest that Whirlwinds modified to carry bombs were redesignated "Whirlwind Mk II".
 There seems to be no evidence for this.
 The pilot's notes for the Whirlwind Mk I were modified with a simple two-page addendum on the carriage of bombs with no change to the designation.
 It was not thought necessary to change the mark number of other types of aircraft when they were modified to carry bombs (Spitfire and Hurricane and Beaufighter for example), so its hard to see why it might have been done for the Whirlwind.